androwis/androwis.github.com/_posts/2012-10-20-pushing-the-boundary.md

 Distributed systems, at least to me, can be viewed as platforms to inform all sorts of decisions.
 Analytics are really awesome at generating data, but these tools have a hard time automating insights.
 I haven't seen a system that is able to relieve users from having to constantly search and monitor for trends or edge cases.
 I believe tools should remove the fatigue associated with that responsibility and replace it with the opportunity to explore the data and augment (read: train) the feedback that the system provides.

-Along these lines, I'd like to use [<font style="color:#D7003E; font-weight:bold">boundary</font>](http://boundary.com) as an example since it helps me scale.
+Along these lines, I'd like to use [Boundary](http://boundary.com) as an example since it helps me scale.
 Essentially, their product allows developers to map the topology of distributed applications fast, so we can focus on harder things.

 #### Here is <font style="color:#D7003E; font-weight:bold">Boundary</font> from a 50k foot view
 They do a great job of introducing their product.
 If you want to monitor the performance of a distributed system, take the time to learn about them [here](http://boundary.com/why-boundary/).